Font size:

 Labor

 Not including breaks, the working day lasted 10 to 11 hours in the spring and summer.
 It was reduced to 9 to 10 hours in the autumn and winter.
 Prisoners had a midday break to eat a meal.
-Theoretically, prisoners were not required to work on Sundays, but they often did additional work around the blocks or fell victim to harassment from functionaries.
+Theoretically, prisoners were not required to work on Sundays, but they often did additional work at the site of the camp or inside the the blocks.

 Lagererweiterung